GeorgeStanov/Proiect1_ETTI/Plan de plantare/README.md

+### Layout
-### Here is the layout of the project and it is done in Fritzing.
+Here is the layout and it is done in Fritzing.